Gregg Allman: Reforming the band and breaking addictions (1991–2000)

 For much of the 1990s, Allman lived in Marin County, California, spending his free time with close friends and riding his motorcycle.
 He recorded a fifth solo album, Searching for Simplicity, which was quietly released on 550 Music in 1997.
-The album's title reflected his search "for a more simple life" following his rehabilitation from drugs and alcohol.
 Despite positive developments in his personal life, relationships began declining in the band yet again.
 Haynes and Woody left to focus on Gov't Mule, feeling as though a break was imminent.
 The group recruited Oteil Burbridge of the Aquarium Rescue Unit to replace Woody on bass, and Jack Pearson on guitar.
 Concerns arose over the increasing loudness of Allman Brothers shows, which were largely centered on Betts.
 "It had ceased to be a band—everything had to be based around what Dickey was playing", said Allman.
 Pearson, struggling with tinnitus, left as a result.
 Butch Trucks phoned his nephew, Derek Trucks, to join the band for their thirtieth anniversary tour.
 Anger boiled over within the group towards Betts, which led to all original members sending him a letter, informing him of their intentions to tour without him.
 All involved contended that the break was temporary, but Betts responded by hiring a lawyer and suing the group, which led to a permanent divorce.
 That August, Woody was found dead in a hotel room in New York, which hit Allman particularly hard.
 In 2001, Haynes rejoined the band, setting the stage for over a decade of stability within the group.